elastic/rally/docs/track.rst

 A track is a specification of one or more benchmarking scenarios with a specific document corpus.
 It defines for example the involved indices or data streams, data files and the operations that are invoked.
 Its most important attributes are:

-* One or more indices or data streams, with the former potentially each having one or more types
+* One or more indices or data streams, with the former potentially each having one or more types.
-* The queries to issue
+* The queries to issue.
-* Source URL of the benchmark data
+* Source URL of the benchmark data.
 * A list of steps to run, which we'll call "challenge", for example indexing data with a specific number of documents per bulk request or running searches for a defined number of iterations.

 Track File Format and Storage